SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 2. The current implementation of the UDP API still has many gaps regarding important information at the time of writing.

    - There is no way to detect a paused session, so the Assistants are active and, for example, the Spotter may tell you about cars nearby in a paused game.
-   - The elapsed time into the session is not available, therefore many calculations by the Assistants, for example, the end of session detection in timed sessions, will fail.
+   - The elapsed time into the session is not available, therefore many calculations by the Assistants, for example, the end of session detection in timed sessions, may fail.
-   - Information about the timings of the last lap are not available, only for the best lap so far, which will be used instead.
-Obviously not the best alternative, but the only one at the moment.
+   - Information about the timings of the last lap are not available, only for the best lap so far as well as the time so far into the current lap.
+Therefore a sampling method with a 20 Hz frequency is used to derive the lap time of the last lap as well as the sector times.
    - Information about the mouunted tyres is not available, so tyre compounds will always be recognized as "Dry (Black)".
    - The API does not report about any type of damage on the car.
    - Track Grip is not available as well.